cesar-ilharco/acl-2020/_posts/2021-01-20-reviewer-mentoring-survey.md

 *Because some of these questions and answers are beyond the sole scope of the reviewer mentoring program, and probably of interest to all colleagues, we want to publicly share here the main results of that survey.*

+We first want to thank all **130 Senior Area Chairs and Area Chairs** (24 SAC and 104 ACs) who took the time to answer this survey.
+A couple of questions were open questions and are not included in the statistical feedback here.
+We thank our SACs and ACs for this: many submitted many helpful comments in answer to the open questions "how to evaluate when there are enough experiments for leaning towards acceptance?" and "What should such a video tutorial(s) cover besides what is mentioned above? (which important aspect we missed?)").
+Your input was carefully read, and it will influence how we proceed this year.